alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 I could think of two possible architectures of identifying the faces:

 1. Train a model to detect eyes directly from the photo
-2. Use a 2-stage classifier where:
+2. Use a 2-stage classifier as follows:
-   1. Stage 1: Identify faces
+   - _Stage 1_: Identify faces
-   2. Stage 2: Identify eyes from each face
+   - _Stage 2_: Identify eyes from each face

 The latter approach has the potential to be more robust, since the eye identification model only has to consider faces, so is less likely to be "tricked" by other features in an image.
 However, it would be slower since two models need to be evaluated.